tarik-gadoumi/hiring-test/README.md

 2. uncomment line 20 in same file
 3. open the app in via the command: ***npm start*** or ***npm run start***
 4. click Button Next & click the checkbox before users load
-5. and voilà you go the warning
+5. and voilà you get the warning

 the latest version of react stop checking if a component is mounted source : **https://medium.com/doctolib/react-stop-checking-if-your-component-is-mounted-3bb2568a4934**